CommunitySolidServer/css-helm-chart/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

-## Workarounds for standing issues
-Use `baseUrlOverride` to set it to `http://localhost:3000/`, deploy and use port-forwarding to connect to your Solid App over localhost.
-`kubectl port-forward <css-pod> 3000:3000`

 ## Parameters

 ### Image parameters